 According to the global communist tradition, mismanagement and shortages are an intrinsic part of Cuba's economy.
 In addition, the over six decades lasting US-American sanctions harms the country constantly.
 As a result, the stores in Cuba have very few goods on offer.
 Even if you are lucky enough to find something, it's usually quite expensive.
-In this article, we explain what this situation means for vacationers and how individual travelers can arrange their needs during their visit.
+In this article, we explain what this situation means for vacationers and how individual travelers can arrange their needs during their visit on that beautiful island.

-As in the rest of the world, package tourists do not have to worry about food supplies in Cuba.
+As in the rest of the world, package tourists do not have to worry about food supplies.
 It only takes a short walk to the buffet in your all-inclusive resort, and hunger and thirst are satisfied.

-If you travel individually through Cuba, you will quickly realize that sometimes the supply of food is not an easy undertaking.
+If you travel individually in Cuba, you will quickly realize that at least sometimes the supply of food is not an easy undertaking.
 Fortunately, at least in tourist destinations such as Varadero, Havana, Viñales or Trinidad there are enough restaurants adapted to the travelers needs.

 While restaurants offer an acceptable quality, they are not very cheap.
 A typical meal is often around 10 – 20 USD per person.
 One can say that these restaurants are well suited for the average traveler, but can be quite expensive for backpackers traveling on a tight budget.

-At least in larger cities, you can often also find affordable snack bars - they so-called cafeterias.
+At least in larger cities, you can also find affordable snack bars, the so-called cafeterias.
 These locals mainly serve locals, but are also great for budget travels.
 Get the main details about restaurants in Cuba in our article Eating and Drinking in Cuba.

 The further you get away from the hotel complexes, large cities and the main tourist routes, the more difficult it becomes to find a suitable restaurant.